PETTY OFFICER SECOND CLASS JACOB CASPER DURNER JR.; U.S. NAVY

 DURNER, Jacob C Jr, ARM2, 6421589, USNR, from Connecticut, location Solomon Islands, missing, date of loss July 7, 1943 (pm) + DURNER, Jacob C, Aviation Radioman Second Class, 6421589, USN, from Connecticut, Jul-43, Manila American Cemetery (bm) + DURNER, Jacob Casper, Jr., Aviation Radioman 2c, USNR.
 Father, Mr. Jacob Casper Durner, Sr., 10 East Rocks Road, Norwalk, Conn (na) + DURNER, Jacob C, Jr, ARM2, 6421589, Torpedo Squadron 21, New Georgia-Rendova-Vangunu occupation, July 7, 1943, (CasCode122) died of wounds, dd July 7, 1943 (bp2)

-Contributed by Joe F. Hamrick, of Lufkin, Texas.
+Contributed by Joe F. Hamrick of Lufkin, Texas.
 Used with permission.

 From The Norwalk Hour July 23, 1943

-Aviation Radioman Jacob “Jackie” C. Durner Jr., 21-year-old son of Mr. and Mrs. Jacob Casper Durner of 10 East Rocks Road, was reported today as killed in action in the performance of his duty and in the service of his country by the U.S. Navy Department.
+Aviation Radioman Jacob “Jackie” C. Durner Jr., the 21-year-old son of Mr. and Mrs. Jacob Casper Durner of 10 East Rocks Road, was reported today as killed in action in the performance of his duty and in the service of his country by the U.S. Navy Department.
 Radioman Durner had been on active duty in the South Pacific with the U.S. Navy for the past ten months.
 The family received a telegram from the Naval Department on Wednesday telling of the boy’s death.
-“Jackie” as he was known to his many friends in Norwalk, was a well-known athlete, having starred in soccer, football, basketball, and baseball at Norwalk High School.
+“Jackie,” as he was known to his many friends in Norwalk, was a well-known athlete, having starred in soccer, football, basketball, and baseball at Norwalk High School.
 He was rated as one of the outstanding pole vaulters in Connecticut.
 He graduated from Norwalk High School in June of 1939 and enlisted in the Navy in April 1942.
 Before enlistment, he was a shipping clerk for J and J Cash, Inc. Following his “boot” training, Jackie was given a four-month course at the Naval Training School, Naval Air Station, Seattle, Washington.
 He graduated on September 18, 1942, with a rating of Aviation Radioman, 3rd Class.
 He left immediately for sea duty.
 No particulars of the death were disclosed by the Navy Department.

 Memorialized at Sea Tablets of the Missing at Manila American Cemetery, 1634 McKinley Rd, Taguig, Metro Manila, Philippines.